design-juspay/Blend-v1/memory-bank/progress.md

 ## Current Status
 - Documentation and rules are in place
-- Seven components (Button, ButtonGroup, Tag, SplitTag, Breadcrumb, Avatar, and AvatarGroup) now follow the modular structure described in the system patterns document.
+- Ten components (Button, ButtonGroup, Tag, SplitTag, Breadcrumb, Avatar, AvatarGroup, Checkbox, Radio, and Switch) now follow the modular structure described in the system patterns document.
 The component library is growing with consistent patterns applied across all implementations.
 - Demo system has been enhanced with beautified demos and better organization
 - All components use a pure slot-based API without deprecated icon props
 - SplitTag component demonstrates proper component reuse and extension patterns